exercism/v3/languages/python/exercises/concept/loops/.docs/introduction.md

 ## Loops in Python

-There is always a scenario where you would need to go through a [`list` or `group`] of [`things` or `object` or `values`].
-When you have an `array` of objects or values to process, you need to `iterate` on the array and process them.
-You are going to do a repeated set of instructions on every single object or value in an array.

-There are 2 ways to loop through objects.
+There are 2 general ways in Python to loop through objects.

-- `while` loop
+- `while` loop (_indefinite_, or _uncounted_)
-- `for` loop
+- `for` loop (_definite_, or _counted_)

 ## While loops

-While loops are based on `conditional` statement for looping through objects.
+While loops are _uncounted_ and based on a `conditional` statement for looping through objects.

 ```
 while expression:
     set_of_statements
 ```

-When the expression evaluates to `True` (truthiness) the loop will execute the set of statements till it reaches the end of the indent block.
-It will execute the loop again until the expression evaluates to `False`.
+When the statement evaluates to `True`, the loop advances and executes the code in the indented block - or "body" of the loop.
+Looping continues in this fashion until the conditional statement evaluates to `False`.

 ```python
 i = 0